stegano/winston-s3-transport/README.md

 ## Motivation
-It was created to reduce unnecessary costs by sending logs to [Winston](https://github.com/winstonjs/winston) and storing them in AWS S3 buckets, and by partitioning the log data into efficient structures when aggregating the vast amount of log data accumulated in AWS Athena.
+I made this so that it can be efficiently partitioned when storing log data in the S3 bucket.
+When you use vast amounts of S3 data in Athena, partitioned data can help you use the cost effectively.